BaguaSys/tutorials/src/more-optimizations/cached-dataset.md

 # Cached Dataset

-When data loading is slow or data preprocessing is tedious, they could be the bottleneck of the whole training process.
+When samples in a dataset need tedious preprocessing, or reading the dataset itself is slow, they could become the bottleneck of the whole training process.
 Bagua provides cached dataset to speedup this process by caching data samples in memory, so that reading these samples after the first time can be much faster.

 ## Usage